alekostsom/crowd_simulation/README.md

 # crowd_simulation

-This project is about simulating crowd's behaviour both as autonomous pedestrians and as groups, under various circumstances.
-The simulation is based on the "Social Force Model for Pedestrian Dynamics" by D. Helbing.
+This project is about simulating crowd's behaviour both as autonomous pedestrianss.
+The simulation is based on the "Reciprosal Velocity Obstacles" by Van Den Berg et al, 2007.